NethServer/ns8-docs/nethvoice.rst

 .. list-table:: Line key configuration
    :widths: 5 20 10 10
    :header-rows: 1

    * - Type
      - Description
      - Value
      - Label

    * - Conference
      - Active calls are merged into a conference where each participant can listen and speak with others simultaneously
      - No
      - Yes (default)

    * - Forward
      - Enable/disable the forward state (unconditional forwarding).
 If enabled, all incoming calls are forwarded to the specified number
      - Phone number or extension
      - Yes (default)

    * - Call transfer
      - Transfers the current call to the selected number or another dialed number at the moment
      - Phone number or extension
      - Yes

    * - Hold
      - Places the current call on hold
      - No
      - Yes (default)

    * - DND
      - Enables/disables the Do Not Disturb (DND) status.
 If enabled, all incoming calls are rejected
      - No
      - No

    * - Recall
      - Dials the last dialed number again
      - No
      - Yes (default)

    * - Pick up
      - Answers an incoming call on the specified extension
      - Phone number
      - Yes

    * - DTMF
      - Executes a sequence of Dual-Tone Multi-Frequency (DTMF) tones during a call
      - Sequence of symbols or numbers.
      - Yes

    * - Login/logout dynamic agent
      - Login/login the call queue
      - No
      - Yes

    * - Voicemail
      - Check voicemail
      - No
      - Yes (default)

    * - Speed dial
      - Call the given number by pressing the key
      - Phone number
-      - Sì
+     - Yes

    * - Line
      - Select another line
      - No
      - Yes (default)

    * - BLF
      - Monitors the status of the selected extension and, depending on its status, performs either a pick up or speed dial when pressed
      - Phone number
      - Yes

    * - URL
      - Performs an HTTP GET request to the specified web address
      - Web address (URL)
      - Yes

    * - Group pickup
      - Answer a call in progress for the configured pickup group
      - No (the group is configured)
      - No

    * - Multicast paging
      - Send audio directly to the configured extension for multicast paging
      - Phone number
      - Yes (default)

    * - Record
      - Start audio recording of the active call
      - No
      - Yes (default)

    * - Prefix
      - Add the specified digits to the dialed number
      - The prefix digits
      - Yes (default)

    * - Phone lock
      - Activate the phone lock" enables the lock feature on the phone, restricting access to the keys and interface.
 The unlock sequence needs to be configured according to the phone's documentation
      - No
-      - Sì (predefinita)
+     - Yes (default)

    * - LDAP
      - Show configured LDAP address book on the phone
      - No
      - Yes (default)

 .. _panel-expkeys: